Canadian Citizens/Permanent Residents

 Canadians wishing to pursue subspecialty training in Medicine, Pediatrics or Family Medicine/Emergency medicine must apply through the Canadian Residency Matching Service (CaRMS).
 Visit the appropriate CaRMS match site below for details on eligibility and application deadlines.

 CaRMS – Medicine subspecialty match

 CaRMS – Pediatrics subspecialty match

-The MOHLTC funds postgraduate medical training spots for physicians who have completed or partially completed their postgraduate residency training outside of Canada and who require additional training to meet the national certification requirements.
+The MOHLTC funds postgraduate medical training positions for physicians who have completed or partially completed their postgraduate residency training outside of Canada and who require additional training to meet the national certification requirements.
 Upon successful completion these physicians will be required to fulfill return of service obligations in an eligible community.
-For more information on eligibility requirements and the application process visit the MOHLTC site.
+For more information on eligibility requirements and the application process, please visit the MOHLTC site.
 Apply to McMaster as a repatriation applicant.
 Deadline for applications is January 31.